Seminars and Events in D.C.

-I’m Heeyeon Ryu, and I'm currently studying abroad at American University.
-I'm sure that if you’re considering D.C. to study abroad, you have probably heard about the many opportunities to attend seminars organized by famous think tanks.
-So today, I will share my experiences about attending such seminars and events in D.C.
+If you’re considering D.C. studying abroad, you have probably heard about the many opportunities to attend seminars organized by famous think tanks.
+So today, I will share my experiences of attending such seminars and events in D.C.
 I have always dreamed of becoming a diplomat, so I am very interested in politics and international relations.
 Thus, I attended seminars related mainly to those fields.